 In rodents, behavioral anticipation of a regularly scheduled feeding time is mediated by circadian oscillators entrainable by feeding.
 Localization of these oscillators and their entrainment pathways has been an enduring challenge [5,24].
 Recent studies suggest a role for dopamine signaling in the expression and timing of food anticipatory rhythms in mice and rats [32,33].
 Here we provide comprehensive evidence supporting an important role for dopamine signaling via D1R in the expression of FAA in CR mice fed in the light period.
 Using video-based, automated behavior analysis, motion sensors and running discs, we demonstrated that anticipation of a daily meal is markedly attenuated in mice lacking D1R.
-However, it is normal in mice lacking D2R and in dopamine-deficient mice with local production of dopamine in the dorsal striatum.
-This reduction in FAA is evident both in total counts and when normalized for total daily activity.
+By contrast, it is normal in mice lacking D2R and in dopamine-deficient mice with local production of dopamine in the dorsal striatum.
+The reduction in FAA in D1R KO mice is evident both in total counts and when normalized for total daily activity.
 We propose that attenuated FAA in D1R KO mice may involve three distinct processes; circadian oscillator entrainment, incentive motivation, and metabolic homeostasis.

 Circadian clocks regulate the timing of behavior, but can also regulate the peak level of activity by variations in clock amplitude.
 Mammalian circadian clocks are comprised of populations of coupled circadian oscillators (clock cells) [56,57].
 Disruption of coupling within a population of circadian oscillators can flatten aggregate clock output, and attenuate rhythm peaks.
 A circadian oscillator entrainment interpretation of attenuated FAA in D1R KO mice is suggested by two observations.
 First, in parallel with attenuated FAA rhythms, D1R KO mice also exhibited a marked attenuation of a daily rhythm of clock gene (Per2) expression in the dorsal striatum.
 Second, a daily injection of the D1 agonist SKF-81257 was sufficient to induce a rhythm of anticipatory activity that was synchronized to the injection time and that persisted during a withdrawal day.
 These results converge on a hypothesis that dopamine signaling via D1R in the dorsal striatum entrains circadian oscillators that regulate the timing and amplitude of FAA.
 We speculate that a daily rhythm of dopamine release associated with food acquisition serves to coordinate the phase of circadian clock cells in the dorsal striatum, and that genetic deletion of D1R impairs this function, thereby reducing the amplitude of the population rhythm and the magnitude of the activity rhythm driven by these oscillators.
 In this respect, D1R signaling in food-entrainable oscillators of the dorsal striatum may be analogous to VPAC receptor signaling in the SCN, which is critical for coupling the population of circadian oscillators that constitute this light entrained circadian pacemaker [58,59].

 Circadian clocks are thought to directly drive or gate output of neural systems that produce observable daily rhythms of rest and activity.
 Circadian clocks also generate internal time cues that animals can use to discriminate time of day; e.g., to permit daily time-place learning, or time-compensated-sun-compass orientation [11].
 A representation of circadian clock phase, by repeated association with a fixed daily mealtime, could acquire salience as an incentive stimulus, and generate a daily rhythm of incentive motivation manifest as FAA.
 Such a model could account for the ability of some animals to anticipate two or more mealtimes per day [60,61,62,63,64].
-It is therefore possible that attenuated FAA in D1R KO mice reflects impaired incentive motivation, due to a failure to attribute incentive salience to representations of circadian phase, due to degradation of the clock signals by striatal oscillator damping, or both.
+It is therefore possible that attenuated FAA in D1R KO mice, which did not express FAA even when aroused 2 hr prior to meal time (Figure 6), reflects impaired incentive motivation, due to a failure to attribute incentive salience to representations of circadian phase, due to degradation of the clock signals by striatal oscillator damping, or both.